July 2, 1860 – July 20, 1889

-Cattle Kate is showcased by Tamara
+Cattle Kate is portrayed by Tamara

 Ellen Liddy Watson was pioneer woman of Wyoming who became known as “Cattle Kate” an outlaw of the Wild West.
 Although there are many versions of Ellen Watson that are accounted through stories of her life, right up to her lynching and hanging, a common thread in all accounts is that she became legend because of her courage to flea an abusive husband and thrive on her own.